Chamu-Good-Girl/iris_streamlit/README.md

 # 🌸 Iris Streamlit App

 A simple Streamlit web app for predicting Iris species using a trained machine learning model.

----

-## 📦 Project Structure
-iris-streamlit-app/ ├── app.py ├── requirements.txt ├── README.md ├── README.pdf ├── data/ │   └── iris.csv ├── notebooks/ │   └── iris_model_training.ipynb └── best_model.pkl

----

-## 🚀 How to Run Locally

-1. Clone the repository:

-Thanks for sharing that, Lakma!
-Your README.md is a good start — it has the project name and a short description.
-Let’s expand it into a clean, professional version that your lecturer will appreciate and that’s ready to convert to PDF. 📄✨

-📝 Updated README.md Content
-You can copy and paste this into your file:
-# 🌸 Iris Streamlit App

-A simple Streamlit web app for predicting Iris species using a trained machine learning model.